abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 ## Execute the new application `xedit`

-* Open your web browser, and to go your own abcdesktop url, and do a login to create a desktop
+* Open your web browser, navigate to your abcdesktop URL, and log in to create a desktop

 ![login to create a desktop](img/simplestapplication-login-xedit.png)

-* Look for the new application `xedit` pushed
+* Search for the newly registered `xedit` application

 ![Look for the new application xedit](img/simplestapplication-lookfor-xedit.png)

-* Start the new application `xedit`
+* Launch the `xedit` application

-`xedit` image is pulling
+The `xedit` container image is being pulled.

 ![Start the new application xedit](img/simplestapplication-xedit-starting.png)

-`xedit` image is starting
+The `xedit` container image is starting.

 ![Start the new application xedit](img/simplestapplication-xedit-started.png)

-`xedit` image is started
+The `xedit` application is running.

-Great, you have installed a new application `xedit` as a container with a dedicated icon.
+You have successfully installed the `xedit` application as a container with a custom icon.